 What should clean beauty customers do about PFAS?

 There are still a lot of unknowns surrounding unwanted PFAS in beauty products.
-While we work hard to figure it out, our best recommendation is to stick to your clean beauty brands.
+While we work hard to figure it out, our best recommendation is to stick to the clean beauty brands you love.
 PFAS are just the latest class of chemicals in a looooooong line (literally more than a thousand) of unwanted toxic chemicals in cosmetics, and green & clean brands are those who've been at the forefront of eliminating those for years.
 Battling PFAS is no different.

 Some good resources are shopping from retailers like Credo that have begun requesting that brands spot test lip and mascara products for PFAS.
 You can also ask your favorite brands what they’re doing about the potential for PFAS contamination.
 We're real people behind the scenes here and we care about our people (and animals!).